Ocean fertilization: International Governance

-In June 2007 the London Dumping Convention issued a statement of concern noting 'the potential for large scale ocean iron fertilization to have negative impacts on the marine environment and human health', but did not define 'large scale'.
-It is believed that the definition would include operations.
+International governance of ocean fertilization has evolved significantly since initial concerns were raised in the mid-2000s.
+In June 2007, the London Dumping Convention issued a statement of concern noting 'the potential for large scale ocean iron fertilization to have negative impacts on the marine environment and human health', but did not define 'large scale'.

 In 2008, the London Convention/London Protocol noted in resolution LC-LP.1 that knowledge on the effectiveness and potential environmental impacts of ocean fertilization was insufficient to justify activities other than research.
 This non-binding resolution stated that fertilization, other than research, "should be considered as contrary to the aims of the Convention and Protocol and do not currently qualify for any exemption from the definition of dumping".
+This non-binding resolution explicitly distinguished between commercial operations, which it discouraged, and scientific research, which it preserved.